 The maximum entropy method (MEM) is a spatial and spectral fit using templates that are intended to distinguish different low-frequency emission sources.
 By design, the MEM reverts to templates made from external data where WMAP's signal is low.
 One of the main goals for the MEM was to use high-signal regions to investigate the spectral properties of the foregrounds.
-The error properties for MEM maps are complicated and the model is essentially under-constrained so there is no meaningful goodness-of-fit statistic.
+The error properties for MEM maps are complicated and the model is essentially underconstrained so there is no meaningful goodness-of-fit statistic.
 The MEM maps were not used for analysis of the CMB itself.

-The five-year MEM analysis is largely unchanged from the three-year analysis (Hinshaw et al. 2007).
-As before, the analysis is done on sky maps smoothed to a common resolution of 1° full width at half maximum in all bands.
-To improve the signal-to-noise ratio, we now use maps degraded to HEALPix $N{\text{side}} = 128$ pixelization instead of $N{\text{side}} = 256$ (the pixel size for the former is 0.46°).
-In the first year and three-year analyses, the logarithmic term that forces the solution to converge to the priors for low S/N pixels was missing a factor of e (Cornwell et al. 1999); this has been fixed.
-The model is fit for each pixel p by minimizing the functional $H = A + \lambda B$ (Press et al. 1992), where A is the standard χ^2 of the model fit, and we now use $B = \sum_c T_c(p) \ln[T_c(p)/(eP_c(p))]$.
-Here $T_c(p)$ is the model brightness of emission component c (synchrotron, free-free, dust) in pixel p, and $P_c(p)$ is the prior estimate of $T_c(p)$.
+The 5 year MEM analysis is largely unchanged from the 3 year analysis (Hinshaw et al. 2007).
+As before, the analysis is done on sky maps smoothed to a common resolution of 1° FWHM in all bands.
+To improve the signal-to-noise ratio (S/N), we now use maps degraded to HEALPix $N{side} = 128$ pixelization instead of $N{\text{side}} = 256$ (the pixel size for the former is 0.46).
+In the first year and 3 year analyses, the logarithmic term that forces the solution to converge to the priors for low S/N pixels was missing a factor of e (Cornwell et al. 1999); this has been fixed.
+The model is fit for each pixel p by minimizing the functional $H = A + \lambda B$ (Press et al. 1992), where A is the standard χ^2 of the model fit, and we now use $B = \sum{c} T{c}(p) \ln[T{c}(p)/(eP{c}(p))]$.
+Here, $T_c(p)$ is the model brightness of the emission component c (synchrotron, free-free, dust) in pixel p and $P_c(p)$ is the prior estimate of $T_c(p)$.
 The parameter λ controls the relative weight of A (the data) and B (the prior information) in the fit.
 An iterative procedure is followed that uses residuals from the fit at each iteration to adjust the spectrum of the synchrotron component for each pixel.
-The MEM procedure was run for 11 iterations before stopping, the same as in the three-year analysis.
+The MEM procedure was run for 11 iterations before stopping, the same as in the 3 year analysis.

-The dust and free-free spectrum coefficients are required to follow power-laws, with $\beta=+2$ for dust and $\beta=-2.14$ for free-free.
-Hence any "anomalous" component, such as electric dipole emission from spinning dust, will be included in the synchrotron component.
+The dust and free-free spectrum coefficients are required to follow power laws, with $\beta = +2$ for dust and $\beta = -2.14$ for free-free.
+Hence, any "anomalous" component, such as electric dipole emission from spinning dust, will be included in the synchrotron component.
 The priors used are also unchanged, using the Haslam 408 MHz map (Lawson et al. 1987) for the synchrotron map, extinction-corrected H α (Finkbeiner 2003) for the free-free map, and Model 8 of Finkbeiner et al. (1999) for the dust map.
-The MEM maps are available for public download on the LAMBDA web site.
-Figure 3 shows a comparison of the five-year and three-year MEM foregrounds, and the spectrum of components compared to the total observed foreground spectrum for $20^{\circ} < |b| < 30^{\circ}$.
+The MEM maps are available for public download on the LAMBDA Web site.
+Figure 3 shows a comparison of the 5 year and 3 year MEM foregrounds, and the spectrum